ulrichard/flugbuch/proj/readme.txt

-The main development environment for Flugbuch2 is CodeBlocks.
+CodeBlocks is the main development environment for Flugbuch2.

 MSVC is also maintained, but always leaks behind.

-The others are not maintained, and for sure won't work out of the box.
+The others were not maintained, and got removed.
+If you insist on working in KDevelop or NetBeans, you can grab a project file from an old revision and use it as a starting point.